tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 - Where is the official C++23 spec?
   - https://www.iso.org/standard/83626.html
 - Why was this link chosen instead?
+  - It is chosen because it is free , unlike the official spec , and is somewhat similar (draft) of C++ 23 spec.
 - Is this a helpful reference for learning C++?
 - Can the various implementations of C++ compilers be different from the C++ standard?